Admissions Process for PhD in Education Program

 To apply, carefully follow these directions:

-STEP 2: Solicit letters of recommendation from three people who can vouch for your academic potential in a doctoral program.
-You need their consent and their email address, which you will enter into the electronic application system.
-They will receive an email with directions for how to log in and submit their recommendation for you.
+STEP 2: Solicit letters of recommendation from 3 people who can vouch for your academic potential in a doctoral program.
+You need their consent and their email addresses, which you can enter into the electronic application system.
+Recommenders receive an email with directions for how to log in and submit recommendations.

-STEP 3: Have official transcripts sent directly from all institutions of higher education that you have attended directly to:
+STEP 3: Have official transcripts from all institutions of higher education sent directly to:

 USU School of Graduate Studies